 The Audit Committee discussed with the Company's auditors the scope and plans for the independent audit.
 Management represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles.
 The Audit Committee has reviewed and discussed with management and the auditors the Company's audited financial statements, including the auditor's judgments about the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
-The Audit Committee also discussed with the auditors the matters required by Statement on Auditing Standard No. 114 "The Auditor's Communication With Those Charged With Governance", as amended.
+In addition, the Audit Committee reviewed and discussed with management and the auditors both management's annual report on internal control over financial reporting and the report of the auditors with respect thereto.
+The Audit Committee discussed with the auditors the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB"), Auditing Standard No. 16, Communications with Audit Committees and the auditors provided to the Audit Committee the written disclosures and the letter required by PCAOB Auditing Standard No. 16.